 - Performance reviews of Art assets, trying to identify how to improve rendering time

-Defunctland VR is planned to be released early 2020 featuring the 20,000 Leagues Under The Sea ride, with other rides to follow mid-2020.
+Defunctland VR is planned to be released late 2020 featuring a full recreation of classic Disneyland ride "20,000 Leagues Under The Sea", with other rides to follow later.

 Personal Project (GitHub)